 POSTMAN’S PRIME CHUNKS

-The brief was to design a range of pet food packaging.
+This was the RSA design awards packaging brief: Design a range of pet food packaging.
 My concept took our family experience of owning a dog who took particular exception to postmen and so Postman’s Prime Chunks’ was born.
 Taking styling cues from Royal Mail stickers, envelopes and tubes, I even made startled postman-shaped biscuits from modelling clay.

 A few years later, I was fortunate enough to be given a place at the judge’s table, sitting on the very same panel who gave me the packaging award.
 (I completely sympathised with the finalists at interview stage).
 The rest, as they say, etc etc.